ocavidal/TestChest/README.md

-# spQuery
+# TestChest
-SunPlus Alternative Query Application
+Test repository and generator